The Complete Guide to The Tarbolton Reel

 Tunes: Bog An Lochan (Strathspey)Tarbolton (Reel)The Longford Collector (Reel)

-Why it works: A powerful rhythm shift.
-The snappy, dotted strides of Bog An Lochan resolve into the smooth, driving flow of Tarbolton.
-The E Dorian key is maintained through the rhythm shift before modulating.
+Why it works: A rhythmic shift.
+The snappy, dotted strides of the strathspey resolve into the even eighth-note flow of Tarbolton.
+The E Dorian key signature (1 sharp) is maintained across the rhythm change, before modulating to G Major.

 Set 3: The Minor Key Climb Set